ryanonsrc/redwood/README.md

-redwood - purely functional transformable free hierarchy
+redwood - purely functional hierarchical file system
 ======

-A scalaz free implementation of a generic hierarchy of elements
+A scalaz free implementation of a generic file system

 Adding to your application
 ------